psf/psf-tuf-runbook/README.md

 ## Determining the HSM

 1. **DO** determine your signing body ID.
-You were given this ID with your HSM.
+Your signing body ID should be written on a label on the tamper-evident bag that contains the HSM.

     Your signing body ID looks like "${Model}-${Number}".
 For example: